immunant/c2rust/c2rust-refactor/src/analysis/ownership/README.md

 for example, if a struct field `x.f` has type `&mut T`, but `x` is an immutable reference (`&S`), then only immutable access is allowed to `*x.f`.

-The two additional constraints introduced by assigments are (1) the path permission of the LHS must be no lower than WRITE, and (2) the path permission of the RHS must be no lower than the permission of the LHS pointer type.
+The two additional constraints introduced by assignments are (1) the path permission of the LHS must be no lower than WRITE, and (2) the path permission of the RHS must be no lower than the permission of the LHS pointer type.
 Constraint (1) prevents writing through a READ pointer, or through any path